OISTE/repository/OWGTMCPS.md

 It is not allowed the manipulation of private keys corresponding to CA certificates.

-If the specific subscriber certificate type allows the generation of the private key by the Registration Authority, the usage of password-protected encrypted software files, or smartcards or other valid crypto-tokens is accepted.
+If the specific subscriber certificate type allows the generation of the private key by the Registration Authority, the usage of password-protected encrypted software files, or smart-cards or other valid crypto-tokens is accepted.

 ### 6.1.3  Public key delivery to certificate issuer